Home Dubai Culture Ramadan guide and Ramadan Dubai dates until 2025

 Who or what is Ramadan?

-So Ramadan is not a who, it’s a what!
-Ramadan is the ninth month of the Islamic calendar and is one of the holiest months in the entire year for Muslims.
-It is celebrated worldwide when Muslims observe fasting in honour of Allah (God).
-It’s a time of spiritual reflection, prayer and fasting.
+Ramadan is the ninth month of the Islamic calendar and is the holiest month in the entire year for Muslims.
+It’s practiced worldwide, where they observe fasting in honour of Allah (God).

 When is Ramadan?